LeBron James: Los Angeles Lakers forward fined $15,000 for 'obscene gesture' celebration - KESQ

 ‘The incident occurred with 1:17 remaining in the fourth quarter of the Lakers’ 124-116 overtime win against the Indiana Pacers on Wednesday at Gainbridge Fieldhouse,” said the NBA statement.

-James was also warned for using “profane language during media availability in response to league imposed discipline,” said Byron Spruell, who is president of the NBA’s League Operations.
+James was also warned for using “profane language during media availability in response to league imposed discipline,” according to Byron Spruell, who is president of the NBA’s League Operations in the NBA statement.

-Last weekend, James was ejected after he made contact with Detroit Pistons player Isaiah Stewart in the face.
-That altercation that sparked a confrontational reaction from Stewart and an on-court scuffle.
+Last weekend, James was ejected after his elbow bloodied the eye of Detroit Pistons player Isaiah Stewart.
+That altercation then sparked a confrontational reaction from Stewart and an on-court scuffle.

+This is the only the second time he’s been ejected from a game in his career.

-After the Wednesday’s win over the Pacers, James said the one-game suspension was “some bulls**t.”*t.”
+After the Wednesday’s win over the Pacers, James said the one-game suspension was “some bullsh*t.”

 The-CNN-Wire